romaingd/romaingd.github.io/_posts/2018-09-10-ICLR_2-nmt_cambridge_meme.md

 ![meanChar performance]({{site.baseurl}}/assets/img/2018-09-10-meanchar_performance.png){: .center-image}

-<center> Performance of meanChar in different settings.
+<span class="inpost-figure-caption">Performance of meanChar in different settings.
 By design, Scr is the
-same as Vanilla for this model. </center>
+same as Vanilla for this model. </span>

 As is clear in the table, meanChar turns out to be pretty good for translating scrambled text (much better than charCNN).
 Note that, by design, this model